dadoug/gneasy-genkey/Readme.md

 #### GnuPG
 The primary dependency is
 [GnuPG stable, v2.0.XX](https://www.gnupg.org/download/index.html).
-The software was developed using GnuPG-v2.0.22 but _might_ work with GnuPG-v2.1.xx modern.
+The software was developed using GnuPG-v2.0.22 and has been adapted to work with GnuPG-v2.1.26 modern.
 It will not work with GnuPG-v1.4.xx classic, though adding support for this version of GnuPG is certainly possible.

 ##### GNU/Linux